Double-check your furnace before buying a smart thermostat on Black Friday

 What's the deal with the C wire?

 If you've spent any amount of time researching smart thermostats, chances are you've come across some talk about a "C wire."
-Also referred to as a "common wire," this provides your thermostat with a continuous flow of 24V power — something that's recommended you have if using a smart thermostat.
+Also referred to as a "common wire," this provides your thermostat with a continuous flow of 24V power — something that's recommended unless you're using one of the best smart thermostats that don't require a C wire.

 Both Google and Ecobee suggest that you have a C wire in order for optimal performance with their thermostats, but it is technically possible not to have a C wire and still use one.